matb33/Dash/README.md

 *Dash* is not meant to run on a production server.
 Plugins, such as Flattener, produce files suitable for production use.

+*Dash* is meant to work with Apache and mod_rewrite.

 Why *Dash*?
 -----------